gjmm07/DS_Data_Visualization_2023_Finn_Heydemann/README.md

 ![Precipitation Map](./images/stations_precipitation_map.png)

-By drawing up a cumulative precipitation diagram, it can be seen that in the northern regions the precipitation is very intense in May.
-In the more central regions, on the other hand, there is less precipitation and this also during the early months of the year.
+By drawing up a cumulative precipitation diagram, it can be seen that in the northern regions the precipitation is very intense from May.
+In the more central regions, on the other hand, there is less precipitation and this also rather during the early and late months of the year.

 ![cumulative precipitation](./images/Precipitation.png)